zombiepigdragon/TouhouRemoteControl/DEVELOPER.md

    - thcrap/thcrap_tsa/src/*.h
 - jansson:
   - Wherever jansson.h comes from (I got it from a system dir)
-- Everything else I forgot (I'll replace this when it's generated (eg. this is useless documentation))
+- Everything else I forgot (I'll replace this when it's generated (eg. once this is useless documentation because builds will generate this section and the code for that will document it better))

 ## .lib files
 The .lib files in `/lib` are all generated from .def files.
 The command used to do this is